 In respect to Jewish theology, the word “conservative” has a particular meaning beautifully expressive of how Beth El of Manhattan adheres to Judaism, mindful of the 1st-Century directive of the New Testament’s writers, that Jewish adherents never abandon “circumcision of sons, the Torah of Moses, and the customs of our ancestors.”
 (Acts 21:18-24).
+It is important to note, it does not mean politically or philosophically “conservative.”

 “Orthodox” Judaism subscribes entirely to the authority of an “Oral Law” (Talmud and its attendant literature) as spiritually binding to the same degree as the Scriptures.
 The fact the written Torah says there is no ‘oral’ Torah (Deuteronomy 31:24) has not prevented this doctrine from taking hold, especially as it bears on human authority to create religious practice.
 At the other end of the spectrum, “Reform” Judaism basically rejects the entire idea of literal Divine revelation, as do the Reform subsets of “Reconstructionism” and “Humanist Judaism.”
 The best-maxim expressive of this orientation came from the founder of Reconstructionism, Rabbi Mordechai Kaplan, who said: “Judaism is a civilization which transcends its religious origins.”
-This sums up as stating we started out believing myths, but now we don’t believe them any more; yet those mythologies and the practices that attend them (like fasting on Yom Kippur or not eating leaven on Passover) has established the language and context of our nation’s existence – and so we keep them as a kind of center pinion around which our national existence revolves.
+This sums up as stating we started out believing myths, but now we don’t believe them any more; yet those mythologies and the practices that attend them (like fasting on Yom Kippur or not eating leaven on Passover) have established the language and context of our nation’s existence – and so we keep them as a kind of center pinion around which our national existence revolves.

 Nestled between these two polar expressions is “Conservative” Judaism.
 It came to birth as a reaction to the mass rejections of Reformism, and the ossified strictures of Orthodoxy.

-It’s defining characteristics are:
+Conservative Judaism’s defining characteristics are:

 - belief in the existence of “revelation” as expressed in the Torah and Scriptures, and